Contrevien/fatball/README.md

 # Fatball

-Fatball learn to survive by regulating it temperature and hunger.
+Fatball learn to survive by regulating his temperature and hunger.
 Fatball is trained on human and self play data - it uses the data points from human attempts at regulation of basic variables of survival (temperature and metabolism) and learns based on the data labelled successes to self-regulate.

 Fatball is made for two different motives
 1) To familiarise ourselves with basic machine learning methods beginning with most well known ones : decision trees to eventually move on to deep and unsupervised learning